The following are policies related to business travel for Calvin College staff and faculty.

 - This policy is not to be construed in any way as an unfair trade practice.
 The software systems used by travel agencies is obtained from independent, third party vendors, which could very well indeed be producing software systems being used by many of the internet-based airline ticket vendors.
 Carlson Wagonlit is committed to providing Calvin with the lowest possible travel costs and is working with these vendors for solutions that ensure our cognizance of the lowest possible airline rates every time.

-When someone is aware of a less expensive flight itinerary than is offered through Carlson Wagonlit system, the information for that flight—dates, airline and flight numbers—are to be conveyed to Carlson Wagonlit so they can book the reservation through their system.
+When someone is aware of a less expensive flight itinerary than is offered through Carlson Wagonlit system, the information for that flight—dates, airline and flight details—are to be conveyed to Cristi so she can check on availability and price through her reservation system.

 Exceptions to these guidelines prohibiting on-line reservations must be discussed in advance and receive specific approval from the Director of Financial Services or Vice President for Administration, Finance and Information Services.